-5.3.6 Follow Along: Creating a New Form
+5.3.
+Lesson: Forms

 Now we want to create our own custom form for the attribute data capture phase.
 To do this, you need to have QT Designer installed (only needed for the person who creates the forms).

 - 1. Start QT Designer. - 2.
 In the dialog that appears, create a new dialog: